In Russia, effort underway to curb upcoming Navalny protests - WTMJ

 Navalny’s supporters have called for nationwide demonstrations on Saturday to pressure the government into releasing the politician, but have come under pressure themselves.

 On Thursday evening, police in Moscow detained three top associates of Navalny.
-His spokeswoman Kira Yarmysh on Friday was ordered to spend nine days in jail, his close ally Lyubov Sobol was released Thursday night and is facing a fine, and Georgy Alburov is still in detention awaiting court.
+On Friday, his spokeswoman Kira Yarmysh was ordered to spend nine days in jail, and Georgy Alburov was jailed for 10 days.
+Navalny’s close ally Lyubov Sobol was released Thursday night, but ordered by a court on Friday to pay a fine equivalent to $3,300.
+All three have been charged with inciting unauthorized protests.

 More than a dozen activists and Navalny allies in several Russian regions have been detained as well.